Wheaton Warrenville South High School: Activities

 There are typically four different student theatrical productions each year: a novice production in the early autumn, a play in late autumn, a variety show in early spring, and a musical in the last month before the end of the school year.

 The school also sponsors a number of music groups including a jazz ensemble, pep band, and marching band.
 In addition to a general choir, there are two show choirs (The Classics and Esprit).
-The Classics (unisex) won the FAME National Championship in 2011 and again in 2012.
-The Esprit team (a women's show choir) is affiliated with the school and became school sponsored as of the 2017-18 season.
+The Classics (mixed gender) won the FAME National Championship in 2011 and again in 2012.
+The Esprit team (unisex) is affiliated with the school and became school sponsored as of the 2017–18 season.

-In the 2022-23 school year, the school's fledgling esports team had a successful season, winning first and second place in the Illinois High School Esports Association's individual Fortnite season.
-The team's dedication and hard work paid off, as they were able to defeat over 500 rival players to claim the top spots in the competition.
-Altogether, the team had 320 eliminations and 14 "Victory Royales", which gave them a 29% dominance of all teams in the league, more than any other team.
-The team's coach, Kieran Brennan, along with the support of the school administration and community, played a crucial role in the team's success.
-This accomplishment serves as a testament to the growing popularity and competitive nature of esports at the high school level.
+In the 2022–23 school year, the school's fledgling esports team had a successful season, winning first and second place in the Illinois High School Esports Association's individual Fortnite season.

 The following competitive activities have finished in the top four of their respective IHSA sponsored state championship tournament or meet: